RIOT-OS/RIOT/examples/gnrc_xbee_border_router/README.md

    You will see responces from RIOT.
 8. On OS X, `sudo route -n add -inet6 -prefixlen 64 fd00:: fd01::2`.
 9. Optionally, on OS X, `ping6 fd00::3`.
-   RIOT searches `fd00::3` over XBee, so that you will see LEDs, if present, on your USB-serial interface blinking.
+   RIOT searches `fd00::3` over XBee, so you will see LEDs on your USB-serial adapter, if present,  blinking.

 ![](img/page_002.png)